OctaDist/OctaDist.github.io/installing.md

    octadist_gui
    ```

-4. If you want to run OctaDist with command-line, just type:
+4. If you want to start OctaDist by command-line, just type:
    ```sh
    octadist_cli
    ```